- Published: Sep 22, 2023

 Social media usage can vary from industry to industry.
 Although some companies may look at Facebook, Twitter, Pinterest, and YouTube and wonder how they can possibly obtain leads from these networks, social media is more useful than ever for generating Internet leads.

-It may surprise you to learn that 68 percent of shoppers visit a company’s social media channels to read product reviews and customer feedback before buying a product.
+Most shoppers visit a company’s social media channels to read product reviews and customer feedback before buying a product.
 So if you do not have a social media presence where a shopper can see what others think of you, your leads may not get the information they need to take you seriously.

 To create leads with social media, you should have a good idea of which channels to use.
 Depending on your business, you may not need a presence for every network out there.
 For example, if you sell software, Facebook and Twitter are a must for customer feedback, starting conversations, and answering questions – but you may not have any use for Pinterest or Instagram.